Magnuson Park wading pool reopens after damage from bonfires requires $10,000 in repairs

 The work at the park on Lake Washington in Northeast Seattle included replacing three damaged drain covers, repairing the pool’s cement bottom, clearing drain lines and fixing the pool’s filling spigot, the Parks Department said in a blog post.

-The department is now placing a fence around the pool when it’s not in use to deter future vandalism and has launched a “Don’t Ruin Summer” messaging campaign that warns against bonfires in wading pools.
+The department is installing a fence at the pool when it’s not in use to deter future vandalism and has launched a “Don’t Ruin Summer” messaging campaign that warns against bonfires in wading pools.

 The Magnuson Park pool got crowded right away Thursday, as temperatures in the Seattle area topped 80 degrees.
 Even warmer weather is expected next week, when temperatures could climb past 90.